Ian Pope

 Some of his medalist swimmers from the Olympics and World Championships include Michael Klim, Matt Welsh, Grant Hackett, Brett Hawke, Giaan Rooney and Patrick Murphy.

 He has been named Victorian Swimming Coach of the Year nine times and Australia's overall Coach of the Year in 2003 and 2004.

 Early career

-Pope was a young swim instructor in Box Hill working for Surrey Park Swimming Club, in 1985 Pope was appointed the Club's first professional Head Coach.
+Pope was a young swim instructor in Box Hill working for Surrey Park Swimming Club, in 1985 Pope was appointed the club's first professional Head Coach.
 At Surrey Park Pope took a young Matt Welsh to the World Championships in 1998 and the Sydney Olympics in 2000.

 Following his success at Surrey Park, Pope moved to Vicentre Swimming Club in 2001 as Head Coach (with Matt Welsh) coaching numerous Olympic and World Champion athletes before returning to Surrey Park Swimming Club in 2017.
+Now, Pope is Head Coach at Melbourne Swimming Club.